-- 1. Ball considers the principles and guidance of the World Resources Institute (WRI) and the World Business Council for Sustainable Development's (WBCSD) Greenhouse Gas Protocol Initiative's Corporate GHG Accounting and Reporting Standard, Revised Edition, GHG Protocol Scope 2 Guidance: An amendment to the GHG Protocol Corporate Standard, and Corporate Value Chain (Scope 3) Accounting and Reporting Standard (together the "GHG Protocol") to guide the criteria to assess, measure and report GHG emissions. - 2.
+- 1. Ball considers the principles and guidance of the World Resources Institute (WRI) and the World Business Council for Sustainable Development's (WBCSD) The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition, GHG Protocol Scope 2 Guidance: An amendment to the GHG Protocol Corporate Standard, and Corporate Value Chain (Scope 3) Accounting and Reporting Standard: Supplement to the GHG Protocol Corporate Accounting and Reporting Standard (together the "GHG Protocol") to guide the criteria to assess, measure and report GHG emissions. - 2.
 GHG emissions quantification is subject to inherent measurement uncertainty because of such things as GHG emissions factors that are used in mathematical models to calculate GHG emissions, and the inability of these models, due to incomplete scientific knowledge and other factors, to accurately measure under all circumstances the relationship between various inputs and the resultant GHG emissions.
 Environmental and energy use data used in GHG emissions calculations are subject to inherent limitations, given the nature and the methods used for measuring such data.
 The selection by management of different but acceptable measurement techniques could have resulted in materially different amounts or metrics being reported. - 3.
-Carbon dioxide equivalents (CO_2e) emissions are inclusive of carbon dioxide (CO_2), nitrous oxide (N_2O), methane (CH_4), and industrial gases such as hydrofluorocarbons (HFCs).
-The other GHGs of sulfur hexafluoride (SF_6), perfluorocarbons (PFCs) and nitrogen trifluoride (NF_3) are not emitted by Ball's facilities.
+Carbon dioxide equivalent (CO2e) emissions are inclusive of carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), and industrial gases such as hydrofluorocarbons (HFCs).
+The other GHGs of sulfur hexafluoride (SF6), perfluorocarbons (PFCs) and nitrogen trifluoride (NF3) are not emitted by Ball's facilities.
+Emissions data by individual gas is not disclosed as a majority of CO2e in Table 1 relates to CO2.
 These carbon dioxide equivalent emissions utilize Global Warming Potentials (GWPs) defined by the Intergovernmental Panel on Climate Change's (IPCC's) Fifth Assessment Report (AR5 100 year).
-Carbon dioxide equivalent emissions are calculated by multiplying actual or estimated energy and fuel usage by the relevant emission factor taking into account the equivalent GWP.
+Carbon dioxide equivalent emissions are calculated by multiplying actual or estimated energy and fuel usage or refrigerant gas loss by the relevant emission factor and GWP.
 All emission factors are updated annually where applicable. - 4.
-Related to Scope 1 total direct GHG emissions: - Stationary combustion (Natural Gas, Propane, and Diesel): - Calculated based on monthly usage data collected from third-party invoices.
-If monthly usage data was not available, usage was estimated based on the type of facility. - For manufacturing facilities, monthly usage was estimated based on data from the previous month's production and usage (e.g., MMBtu/units produced). - For non-manufacturing facilities, monthly usage was estimated by using an average of the past 3 months of actual data. - For all gaseous fuels (i.e., natural gas), the International Energy Agency's (IEA's) estimation for conversion between Btu{LHV} and Btu{HHV} is 90%.
-In all instances of natural gas combustion, a HHV was assumed and applied by Ball. - Following the GHG Protocol guidance, CO2 emissions from biogas combustion were presented separately, while CH4 and N2O emissions related to biogas combustion are accounted for in Scope 1 total direct GHG emissions. - Emission factors: - Manufacturing facilities: 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
-Vol. 2, Chapter 2, Table 2.3: Default Emission Factors for Stationary Combustion in the Manufacturing Industries and Construction. - Non-manufacturing facilities: 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
-Vol. 2, Chapter 2, Table 2.4: Default Emissions Factors for Stationary Combustion in the Commercial/Institutional Category. - Mobile combustion (Diesel, Gasoline): - For facilities where the volume of fuel consumed was collected, Ball received the mileage and/or fuel consumption by vehicle from facilities managers within each region.
-Emissions were calculated based on the volume of fuel consumed and the distance traveled. - For facilities where the volume of fuel consumed was not collected, the volume of fuel consumed was estimated for each vehicle type by dividing the recorded mileage, provided by third-party fleet managers, by the fuel efficiency (miles per gallon) of the vehicle. - CO2 emissions were calculated by multiplying the relevant emission factor (depending on vehicle fuel type) by the volume of fuel consumed during the reporting year.
+Related to Scope 1 GHG emissions: - Stationary combustion (Natural Gas, Propane, and Diesel): - Calculated based on monthly usage data collected from third-party invoices.
+If monthly usage data was not available, usage was estimated based on the type of facility: - For manufacturing facilities, monthly usage was estimated based on data from the previous month's production and usage (e.g., MMBtu/units produced) as recorded in Ball's operating systems. - For hangar and warehouse facilities, monthly usage was estimated by using an average of the past 3 months of actual data. - For office and research and development facilities, monthly usage was estimated (i) using an average of the month prior and the month after or (ii) by multiplying actual usage per headcount derived from Ball's headquarters by the headcount for the facility obtained from Ball's human resource data collection software.